-Swimming Pool Accident Attorneys in Chicago
+Swimming Pool Accident Lawyer Chicago

 Swimming pools can be a great source of relaxation or comfort on a hot summer day.
 Parents can take their children out in hopes of kicking back to enjoy the sun.
 However, it is unsettling how many swimming pool accidents occur each year – many of them with children as the victims.
 According to Pool Safely, at least 148 children under the age of 15 fatally drowned in pools and spas in the summer of 2018.
 This is a very troubling statistic but it highlights just how dangerous swimming pools can be.